trimstray/reload.sh/README.md

 # `reload.sh`

-Silly but interesting way to reinstall your system without using a cd-rom, flash memory and anything you could think about this process - from the level of the running operating system.
+Silly but interesting way to reinstall your system without using a cd-rom, flash memory and anything you could think about this process - only from the level of the running operating system

 ## How it works?